Henry Hand

 Henry George Hand (17 September 1810 – 12 August 1887) was an English cricketer with amateur status.
-He was associated with Cambridge University and made his first-class debut in 1828.
+He was associated with Cambridge University and made his debut in 1828.

 Hand was educated at Eton College and King's College, Cambridge.
 He was a fellow of King's 1831–51 including a period as vice-provost (deputy head of the college).
 During this time he was ordained as a Church of England priest; he was rector of Hepworth, Suffolk, 1851–83.